gatsbyjs/gatsby-source-wordpress-experimental/README.md

 ## Overview 🌞

 This plugin works by merging the [WPGraphQL schema & data](https://docs.wpgraphql.com/guides/about-wpgraphql/) with the [Gatsby schema & Node model](https://www.gatsbyjs.com/docs/node-model/) which allows us to efficiently cache WP data in Gatsby.
-What this means is that incremental builds, and fast builds work beautifully! 💅 Preview is currently buggy in some cases but is being worked on and will work beautifully too soon! 😉
+What this means is that incremental builds, fast builds, and CMS Previews work beautifully! 💅

 Developer & Content Creator experience are some of our main focuses with this integration.
 Please send us your feedback!